ryz3006/alignzo-lite/MY_JIRA_TICKETS_IMPLEMENTATION.md

 - **Empty States**: Displays helpful messages when no tickets are found
 - **Color-coded Status**: Different colors for different ticket statuses and priorities
 - **Pagination**: Full pagination controls with page numbers and navigation
+- **Clickable Ticket IDs**: Ticket IDs are hyperlinked to open JIRA tickets in new tabs
+- **Enhanced Mobile Pagination**: Clear Previous/Next buttons with page indicators on mobile

 ## File Structure